What is Node JS Used for in 2024 – Complete Guide

 It cuts down page loading times and reduces the server requirements for hosting.

-Furthermore, Node.js boasts a large, dedicated community and there is a large talent pool available for hiring.
+Furthermore, Node.js boasts a large, dedicated community, and a large talent pool is available for hire.

 However, Node.js may not be the best choice for CPU-intensive tasks or applications that require extensive processing of large amounts of data, as its performance may be limited in these areas.